Skip to content

 Three people ride bicycles along a paved path near tall buildings and palm trees under a blue sky.
 One bicycle has a basket.

-Opt for a ride with the whole family on a classic beach surry or go with one of the local favorite’s – a beach cruiser.
-Visitors can even enjoy the leisure bike tour along the 3-mile boardwalk or the brunch and bike tour from Beach Bike Tours.
+Opt for a ride with the whole family on a classic beach surrey or go with one of the local favorites — a beach cruiser.
+Visitors can even enjoy the leisure bike tour along the 3-mile Boardwalk or join a guided ride from local outfitters like Beach Bike Tours.

 Visit the Military Aviation Museum and spend the day in Pungo